Protecting the neck vertebrae at work

+The cervical spine (neck) can be prone to developing spine conditions, like a pinched nerve, especially if you are not practicing good posture.
 Long hours spent hunched over a computer keyboard every day at work can wreak havoc on the health of your neck vertebrae.
-The intervertebral discs within the cervical spine (neck) are subject to spinal conditions that can cause chronic pain, and repetitive motion or poor posture at your desk can exacerbate the natural wear and tear we all experience as we age.
-Even if you are one of millions of employees whose jobs require sitting for long hours at a work station, there are steps you can take to protect the cervical vertebrae from developing a potentially debilitating condition.
+Even if you are one of the millions of employees whose jobs require sitting for long hours at a workstation, there are steps described below that can help you protect the cervical vertebrae from developing a potentially painful spine condition.

 The neck vertebrae are among the most flexible within the spine.
-This flexibility allows for a wide range of head movement, but it also places stress on the anatomical structure of the neck — especially when the cervical vertebrae are subjected to unrelenting poor posture.
-This can happen when you become engrossed in a project at work.
-Who hasn’t felt that twinge at the base of the neck after a few hours spent staring at the computer screen?
+This flexibility allows for a wide range of head movement, but it also places stress on the discs in the neck — especially when the cervical vertebrae are pressing against the discs from hours of poor posture.
+This can happen when you become occupied by a project at work and you begin feeling pain at the base of the neck after a few hours spent staring at the computer screen.

 Here are a few ideas to help keep the neck muscles loose and relaxed and vertebrae correctly aligned at work:

-- Take mini-breaks – stand up from your desk and move around for a minute or two at least once an hour
+- Take minibreaks by standing up from your desk and moving around for a minute or two at least once an hour

-- Use hands-free phone – ask for a headset to use with your phone, rather than bending your neck to hold the handset against your shoulder
+- Use a hands-free phone by asking for a headset to use with your phone, rather than bending your neck to hold the handset against your shoulder

-- Sit in a comfortable chair – make sure your chair has adequate support for your neck lower back
+- Sit in a comfortable chair that has adequate support for your neck and lower back

-- Practice proper posture – don’t hunch over the computer keyboard; hold the spine and head straight, but not rigidly
+- Practice proper posture by not hunching over the computer keyboard, and holding the spine and head straight, but not in a stiff way

-- Exercise – between mini-breaks, turn your head back and forth, stretch your arms above your head and shrug your shoulders to keep the neck muscles from becoming tight
+- Exercise between minibreaks by turning your head back and forth, stretching your arms above your head and shrugging your shoulders to keep the neck muscles from becoming tight